Cause and Effect Essay Guide

 Making predictions

-Predictions are standard in cause-and-effect essays and fall under the subtype we discussed earlier.
+Predictions are standard in cause and effect essays and fall under the subtype we discussed earlier.
 They provide reasoning about the future and consider what’s known and feasible.
 You may need to answer the following questions to shed light on possible results and their implications:

 • What are the potential outcomes?